 ProtonVPN is one of the best free VPN providers available today.
 The fact that it was developed by former CERN scientists should give you an indication of how comprehensive this service is.

-Right off the bat, gamers should be enticed by the fact that ProtonVPN does not impose any speed, bandwidth, or session limits on its users.
+Right off the bat, gamers should be enticed by the fact that ProtonVPN does not impose any bandwidth limits on its users.
 This means that your connection will not be overly affected by throttling or lags like with many other free VPN providers.

 The catch with ProtonVPN is that it isn’t a free service, but a paid service that offers a “freemium” package.
 As with all VPN providers with this feature, there are certain limitations on the free package.

-For one thing, the free package only grants access to three servers within the ProtonVPN server fleet.
-This not only means that there are only certain regions in which it can bypass geo-restrictions, but also that it isn’t an ideal choice if you’re not within one of the three regions in which the free version has servers.
+For one thing, the free package only grants access to three server locations (America, Netherlands, Japan) within the ProtonVPN server infrastructure.
+This not only means that there are only a few regions in which it can bypass geo-restrictions, but also that it isn’t an ideal choice if you’re not close to these regions.

-VPNBook is a little-known VPN provider that is comparable to ProtonVPN in a lot of ways.
-For instance, it’s based in Switzerland, which means it’s geared towards protecting your data privacy online.
+Atlas VPN is a little-known VPN provider that is comparable to ProtonVPN in a lot of ways.
+For instance, it does not have any bandwidth limitations either.